JSorngard/lambert_w/README.md

 either a square root (and possibly a division) or a logarithm and then a series of multiplications and additions by fixed constants and finished with a division.

-The functions with 50 bits of accuracy use more switches for a finer split of the domain and more of the final multiplications and additions than the functions with 24 bits of accuracy.
+The functions with 50 bits of accuracy use higher degree Padé approximants, and thus more of the multiplications and additions

 ## Examples